-- Have you noticed how often we put on slides precisely three facts? - It is a good number.
+- Have you noticed how often there are on slides precisely three facts? - It is a good number.
 Two is too little.
 Four is too much, and people forget. - Good speakers use it often.
-But of course if you have four things to say, say them!
+It is a hint, not a rule.